 Blue Day, Red Day

 These days will alternate throughout the entirety of the school year and will be our normal daily schedule.
-Class periods are 80 minutes long and students will have a period for lunch/study hall/co-curricular activities that is 60 minutes long.

 Blue Ram Day, Red Ram Day

 This schedule will alternate with our Vincentian Day Wednesday Schedule and will be used for days where Mass, assemblies or a pep rally will be held.

 Every other Wednesday, we will implement this model.
 Please see the introduction to Vincentian Day below.

 We are excited to share with our parents and students our second change for the 2021-22 school year, a new learning structure that we will implement at the start of the year called Vincentian Day.
 Vincentian Day will consist of a semester-long opportunity for students to engage with other students and a faculty member around a topic that is of great interest to them and that they might otherwise not have a chance to learn about within our typical school day and with DePaul Prep classmates and teachers.

 Vincentian Day is designed to engage students' intellectual curiosity and expand their knowledge base by introducing them to new areas of interest and lifelong learning.
 With Chicago as our classroom, these seminars will provide opportunities for our students to learn about the arts, sciences, and other cultures through the City's many museums, arts spaces and experiential learning opportunities taught by our faculty.

 Our Vincentian Day was designed with a clear purpose in mind.
 Namely, to increase opportunities for:

 - Learning experiences rooted in our Core Values